simonw/datasette/docs/plugin_hooks.rst

 ``datasette`` - :ref:`internals_datasette`
     You can use this to access plugin configuration options via ``datasette.plugin_config(your_plugin_name)``, or to execute SQL queries.

-``request`` - object
+``actor`` - dictionary or None
-    The current HTTP :ref:`internals_request`.
+    The currently authenticated :ref:`actor <authentication_actor>`.

-This hook provides items to be included in the menu displayed by Datasette's top right menu icon.
+This hook allows additional items to be included in the menu displayed by Datasette's top right menu icon.

 The hook should return a list of ``{"href": "...", "label": "..."}`` menu items.
 These will be added to the menu.